WGabriel/agentspace-hackathon/labs/lab4/README.md

     *   **Solution:** This can happen if the AI model's response isn't perfectly structured.
 The agent can often fix this itself.
 Just reply with **"try again"**.

 *   **Issue:** `gcloud` authentication errors.
     *   **Solution:** Make sure you have the Google Cloud SDK installed and have successfully run `gcloud auth application-default login`.
-Also, ensure the Vertex AI API is enabled for your project in the Google Cloud Console.
+Also, ensure the Vertex AI API is enabled for your project in the Google Cloud Console

-Cha## Disclaimer
+## Disclaimer

 This agent sample is provided for illustrative purposes only and is not intended for production use.
 It serves as a basic example of an agent and a foundational starting point for individuals or teams to develop their own agents.